lchop/Cpp_guide/README.1.md

 }
 ~~~
 > const cast is used to add or remove const.
-> re interpret cast is used to re interprete the memeort
+> re interpret cast is used to re interprete the memory  allocated.

 [TOC](#table_of_contents)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMzA3NjY3MTBdfQ==
+eyJoaXN0b3J5IjpbMjA4Mjc2OTA1XX0=
 -->